NicolayD/ruby-chess/README.md

 Currently, the rspec version is 2.14 as it is the last stable version for Windows, but I will update it once I refactor the code on a different OS.

 It will be developed slowly and pushed gradually to github.

+Edit: 25.04.2017 - Currently developing a modular version of the game with separate classes for all pieces in a separate branch.
+Basic functionality works properly.
+The players can choose only their own pieces and can capture the opponent's pieces except the king.
+I have yet to add check, mate and draw logic.